iamdtang/skaterdav85.github.io/_posts/2016-03-12-promises-and-closure-actions-in-ember.md

 If you aren't familiar with `catch()`, it is syntactic sugar for `then(undefined, onRejection)`.

 Similarly, if the promise resolves, "success" and "finally" are logged.
 However, if the promise rejects, "catch", "success", and "finally" are logged.
 This threw me off for a bit.
 Why is the success handler still getting called when the promise rejects?
 If you've worked with jQuery promises either by themselves or with a library like Backbone, it doesn't work like this.
-If a promise rejects, each rejection handler in the promise chain gets called. <a href="http://jsbin.com/wujahutazu/edit?js,console" target="_blank">Try it yourself here</a>.
+If a promise rejects, each reject handler in the promise chain gets called. <a href="http://jsbin.com/wujahutazu/edit?js,console" target="_blank">Try it yourself here</a>.
 This is because jQuery promises are not compliant with the Promise/A+ standard whereas RSVP is, and the standard states:

 <div>
   <blockquote>